plantain-00/monitor-a-list-from-redis/README.md

 }
 ```

-keep the final list's length <= 60 after that, it just keep the data of recent 60 seconds.
+keep the final list's length <= 300 after that, it just keep the data of recent 5 minutes.

 the temperary list should be cleared after that.